kagkarlsson/db-scheduler/README.md

 ### Recurring task

 Define a _recurring_ task and schedule the task's first execution on start-up using the `startTasks` builder-method.
-Upon completion, the task will be re-scheduled according to the defined schedule.
+Upon completion, the task will be re-scheduled according to the defined schedule (see [pre-defined schedule-types](#schedules)).

 ```java
 RecurringTask<Void> hourlyTask = Tasks.recurring("my-hourly-task", FixedDelay.ofHours(1))